Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 /NONEXTNUMS : No Next Nums - do not update Next Number on transactions.
 (Customer Next Number is always updated.
 Use COPYNUM.EXE to restore it).
 This should be used when merging in both directions for stores that enter data in the same data set but at 2 locations.

-Extract= : List of characters that define what to type of records to merge in (see Supported Categories below).
+Storemrg= : List of characters that define what to type of records to merge in.

 Include= ; Add additional characters to list of categories to merge. (e.g. Include=s to merge serial numbers).